1950 Nobel Prize in Literature

-The 1950 Nobel Prize in Literature was awarded the British philosopher Bertrand Russell (1872–1970) "in recognition of his varied and significant writings in which he champions humanitarian ideals and freedom of thought."
+The 1950 Nobel Prize in Literature was awarded to the British philosopher Bertrand Russell (1872–1970) "in recognition of his varied and significant writings in which he champions humanitarian ideals and freedom of thought."
 He is the third philosopher to become a recipient of the prize after the German philosopher Rudolf Christoph Eucken in 1908 and the French analytic-continental philosopher Henri Bergson in 1927, and the fifth British author to be awarded.

 Laureate

 Bertrand Russell made his first pioneering contributions within the branch of philosophy that deals with logic and mathematics.
 But his influence eventually spread across much more ground.
 His work is known for its lightheartedness and humor, and it has helped a large audience of readers learn about science and philosophy.
 His writings cover a variety of subjects, including social and moral challenges, and his opinions were frequently divisive.
 Russell was a fierce champion of the right to free speech and thinking as well as a strong supporter of reason and humanism.
 His most famous philosophical works include Principia Mathematica (1910–1913), The Problems of Philosophy (1912), Why I Am Not a Christian (1927), Power: A New Social Analysis (1938), and A History of Western Philosophy (1945).